 Ask the students how the pilgrims might have felt when their ship finally anchored by the shore of America.
 Tell the students that after the pilgrims' long journey, the first thing they did before they got off the ship was to write down an agreement that expressed what was most important to them in their new home.
 Ask the students to predict what they might have written.

 Discuss why this was important to them.
 Ask the students whether this is still important in the United States.
-Relate the writing to the concept of common good.
+Relate the discussion to the concept of common good.

-Ask the students to support this freedom in the face of causes they disagree with.
+Ask the students to support this freedom to assemble just as strongly for causes they disagree with.

-Talk about the meaning of specific rights guaranteed by the Constitution including religious liberty, free expression, privacy, property, due process of law and equal protection of the law.
-Provide illustrations or examples of these from magazines, newspapers or other sources (i.e. pictures of a variety of places of worship, pictures or examples of a variety of magazines with different points of view, etc.).
-Discuss how these relate to the Core Democratic Values.
+Talk about the meaning of specific rights guaranteed by the Constitution, including religious liberty, free expression, privacy, property, due process of law, and equal protection of the law.
+Provide illustrations or examples.

 Put students in groups to role-play the writing of The Mayflower Compact.
 Assign a few roles and let them improvise a discussion among the pilgrims about how they will organize and make decisions to protect their freedoms in the new land.